Khongchai/general/audio/PhaseVocoder/README.md

 ## 6.

-Don't copy, just send the first `c + 128` samples from output to the browser.
+Don't copy, just send the first `c + 128` samples from output to the browser if `c` is not 0.
+If `c` is 0, copy everything from `outputs` to `previousFrame` and send the first 128 samples to the browser.

 ## 7.